-281 Paragraph 37 of the Arctic Council's rules of procedure states the following:
+288 Paragraph 37 of the Arctic Council's rules of procedure states the following:

-282 For more on China's actions in the South China Sea and their potential implications for U.S. interests, see CRS Report R42784, China's Actions in South and East China Seas: Implications for U.S. Interests-Background and Issues for Congress, by Ronald O'Rourke.
+289 For more on China's actions in the South China Sea and their potential implications for U.S. interests, see CRS Report R42784, China's Actions in South and East China Seas: Implications for U.S. Interests-Background and Issues for Congress, by Ronald O'Rourke.

-283 See, for example, Hu Weijia, "Arctic Shipping Routes Can Further Warm China-Russia Cooperation, Technological Development," Global Times, September 12, 2018.
+290 See, for example, Hu Weijia, "Arctic Shipping Routes Can Further Warm China-Russia Cooperation, Technological Development," Global Times, September 12, 2018.

-284 See, for example, Nicholas Groffman, "Why China-Russia Relations Are Warming Up in the Arctic," South China Morning Post, February 17, 2018.
+291 See, for example, Nicholas Groffman, "Why China-Russia Relations Are Warming Up in the Arctic," South China Morning Post, February 17, 2018.

+as great as Chinese or Russian announcements about such cooperation might suggest.
 A July 6, 2018, press report states the following:

 China and Russia are working together ever more closely in the Arctic, exploiting a policy vacuum in the US, an international panel of experts said here.
 But Sino-Russian cooperation is almost entirely commercial, focused on trade routes, offshore oil, telecommunications (most satellites don't cover the Arctic), and tourism.
 A military alliance is unlikely given Russia's deep ambivalence about China's growing influence in general and their very different views on who should run the Arctic in particular: the eight circumpolar countries alone-including both Russia and the US [through the Arctic Council]-or a larger group that includes self-declared "near-Arctic" nations like China.
-285
+292